-and the statement follows by matching terms. \end{proof} Proposition \ref{prop:explicit-V} ensures that $V_t$ is analytic in $A_s$ in the neighbourhood $\norm[0]{A_s} < \nu_q$.
+Matching terms with the Pad\'e remainder then gives the result. \end{proof} Proposition \ref{prop:explicit-V} ensures that $V_t$ is analytic in $A_s$ in the neighbourhood $\norm{A_s} < \nu_q$.
 Consequently, it has an absolutely convergent power series expansions, which is more conveniently expressed using the following auxiliary function

 so that

 The function $\psi$ is analytic in the same region as $V_t$ is.
 Therefore,

 and a bound on the norm of $V_t$ is obtained by